AS RELIGIOUS STUDIES REVISION – THE COSMOLOGICAL ARGUMENT

-AO1 material – “What goes in part a?”
+AO1 material – ie “what goes in part a?”

 Type of argument

-- A posteriori – It is based upon experience: it comes “after the fact” of order and complexity; it is not a priori, which is based upon reasoning before experiencing.
+- A posteriori – Based upon experience: it comes “after the fact” of order and complexity; it is not a priori which is based upon reasoning before experiencing.

 Aquinas argued that the world depends on God now for its existence.

 This was suggested by Islamic scholars such as al-Ghazzali and argues that God is the originating cause of the universe.
 It goes: everything that has a beginning of existence must have a cause; the universe began to exist; the universe has a cause; the cause is God.
 Modern versions come from scholars such as William Lane Craig.

 Frederick Copleston – the radio debate